-Family was very important and church was very important.
+Family was very important and the church was very important.
 I had three brothers and three sisters and we had to learn how to get along with each other.
 My mother was a musician and she put great emphasis on us learning to play piano and sing.
-Most of us had natural artistic abilities, in fact I wasn’t the most talented of my siblings, but I definitely kept at it more than anyone else in the family.
+Most of us had natural artistic abilities, in fact, I wasn’t the most talented of my siblings, but I definitely kept at it more than anyone else in the family.

 My parents were always very supportive of me pursuing art.
-When they saw me dedicate more and more time to drawing, they encouraged me to try other mediums.
+When they saw me dedicate more and more time to draw, they encouraged me to try other mediums.
 My mother helped me set up a little oil–painting studio in my grandmother’s basement, and also bought me modelling clay to work with.
 No matter what medium I attempted the subject matter always ended up being the same – people, especially faces.

 When were you first drawn to artistic expressions?
 How your formal training helped in honing your skills?

 My mother has little drawings saved from the time I was three years old all the way through grade school.
-She has written in the margins of those drawings her impressions of how I had a great ability to capture likeness in the people that I drew.
+She has written in the margins of those drawings her impressions of how I had a great ability to capture the likeness in the people that I drew.

 My formal training helped me turn that raw natural ability into a skill set that enables me to be successful consistently.